valtimo-platform/valtimo-documentation/introduction/modules/modules.md

 Form link manages the link between a task or start event in a process and the form by which they can be completed.
 Configuring this can be done both by configuration file and through the REST API.
 Form linked this way also need to be submitted to the submission endpoint in this module.

+### Importer

+The importer module provides import functionality for Valtimo.
+By default, Valtimo provides a way to import case definitions, but this can be used for other kinds of imports as well.

 ### Keycloak IAM